BrianHenryIE/bh-wp-logger/README.md

 This relies on a fork of [WPTT/admin-notices](https://github.com/WPTT/admin-notices/issues/14) due to issue [#14 "Dismiss" button not persistently dismissing notices](https://github.com/WPTT/admin-notices/issues/14) which I've fixed but maybe not in the best way.

+It uses [brianhenryie/bh-wp-private-uploads](https://github.com/BrianHenryIE/bh-wp-private-uploads) to ensure the logs directory is not publicly accessible.

 ```json
 "repositories": [
     {